gibus/SpreadRevolutionaryDate/README.md

 # EXTENDING TO NEW TARGETS

-Starting from version 0.07, this distribution takes advantage of [Moose](https://metacpan.org/pod/Moose), the postmodern object system for Perl 5, allowing to easily extend `spread-revolutionary-date` to other targets than the default ones (`Twitter`, `Mastondon`, `Freenode` and `Liberachat`.
+Starting from version 0.07, this distribution takes advantage of [Moose](https://metacpan.org/pod/Moose), the postmodern object system for Perl 5, allowing to easily extend `spread-revolutionary-date` to other targets than the default ones (`Bluesky`, `Twitter`, `Mastondon`, `Freenode` and `Liberachat`.

 To add a new target, you should write a new class in the `App::SpreadRevolutionaryDate::Target::` namespace (that is: the class should be `App::SpreadRevolutionaryDate::Target::Mytarget` for a new `Mytarget` target), that consumes the [App::SpreadRevolutionaryDate::Target](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target) role.
 See ["DESCRIPTION" in App::SpreadRevolutionaryDate::Target](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target#DESCRIPTION) for a comprehensive description of this role.